Skip to main content

 Fiat

 The convention that debates should focus on whether a proposal should be adopted, not whether it will be.
-Fiat assumes implementation so debaters can focus on policy merits rather than political feasibility.
+Fiat assumes implementation so debaters can focus on the merits rather than political feasibility.
+A convention from competitive policy debate, not part of SuperDebate's Standard format.

 Chapter 7: Attack Patterns